georgtree/SpiceGenTcl/README.md

 - change netlist structure on the fly
 - simulate different models in the same circuit setup
 - run circuit optimization with parameters variations as well as variations in circuit topology
+- parse existing netlist and gain control over all circuit elements with Tcl

 Currently, there are range of examples for common analyses (DC, AC, transient) for all simulators, and advanced examples for some of them: